Chiesa di Santa Maria Assunta

 - M_ITINERARI_STORIA_ARTE_CULTURA

-The ancient church of the village is mentioned as a parish by Pope Eugene III in 1145 when he speaks of pleben de mezano cum cappelis ed decimis et castello et familis; later, the church became a parish with a parish priest in 1460 and was dedicated to Santa Maria Assunta.
+The ancient church of the village is mentioned as a parish by Pope Eugene III in 1145 when he speaks of pleben de mezano cum cappelis ed decimis et castello et familis; later, the church became a parish with a presbyter in 1460 and was dedicated to Santa Maria Assunta.

 Contact